YunanWu2168/Stock_Prediction_Project/README.md

 Team member: Shamal Lalvani and Yunan Wu

-The Youtube link for the project presentation: [link](https://youtu.be/d1jJKwwqYFk)
+The YouTube link for the project presentation: [link](https://youtu.be/d1jJKwwqYFk)

 # **Tutorial Overview**